Secure Domain Adaptation with Multiple Sources: Theoretical analysis

-The above result upper bounds target error via a convex combination of domain specific adaptation errors.
-Algorithm \ref{algorithm} minimizes the right hand side of Equation \ref{eq:theorem} as follows: for each source domain $k$ our method first minimizes source risk by directly training on (image,label) pairs.
-The second term is minimized based on the final distance between the intermediate domain and the target domain in the latent space, and the third term corresponds to how well the GMM distribution approximates the latent source samples.
-The second to last term is dependent on the number of available samples in the adaptation problem, and becomes smaller as more samples become present.
-Finally, the last term is a measure of how difficult the optimization is, and is dependent only on the structure of the data.
+We note the target domain error is upper bounded by the convex combination of the domain-specific adaptation errors.
+Algorithm \ref{algorithm} minimizes the right-hand side of Equation \ref{eq:theorem} as follows: for each source domain, the source expected error is minimized by training the models using ERM.
+The second term is minimized by closing the distributional gap between the intermediate pseudo-domain and the target domain in the latent space.
+The third term corresponds to how well the GMM distribution approximates the latent source samples.
+Our algorithm does not directly minimize this term, however if the model forms a multi-modal distribution in the source embedding space, necessary for good performance, this term will be small.
+The second to last term is dependent on the number of available samples in the adaptation problem, and becomes negligible when sufficient samples are accessible.
+The final term measures the difficulty of the optimization, and is dependent only on the structure of the data.
+For related domains, this term will also be negligible.

-It may seem intuitive to devise a tighter upper bound for Equation \ref{eq:theorem} if we were to assign all the mixing weight to the smallest term.
-However, given the nature of the upper bound, it may be the case that the the minimum term may correspond to a domain which is well represented via its GMM, with small source risk, while still maintaining a large discrepancy between target and intermediate domain.
-This would lead to poor generalization.
-In order to avoid this scenario, we instead select weights $w_k$ inversely proportional to the term $W(\hat{\mu}_{\mathcal{T}},\hat{\mu}_{\mathcal{P}_k}) + W(\hat{\mu}_{\mathcal{P}_k},\hat{\mu}_{\mathcal{S}_k})$.
-The intuition behind this choice is to assign less weight to domains with poor latent representation or large distance between the intermediate domain and the target, and more weight to domains where this transition is streamlined.